stephaneVercouillieBMID/slate/source/index.html.md

 **itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) to allow users to login securely and to share data with your application.

-If data usage is justified and consent is provided by the end-user, following data can be shared with your application
+If data usage is justified and consent is provided by the end-user during authentication, following data can be transmitted to your application

 - **Verified Identity Data**: identity information retrieved from the National eID Card
 - **Commercial Information**: information provided by the end-user
 - **Security Information**: information retrieved during execution of the service that could impact security level of the transaction.

 ## Verified Identity Data

 Data | Definition
 -- | --